mattermost/docs/source/process/training.rst

 Procedure:

-1. (Chair): Post meeting agenda in `Developers channel <https://pre-release.mattermost.com/core/channels/developers>`_ (open to the public), tagged with ``#devmeeting``
+1. (Team and Public): Post meeting agenda in `Developers Meeting channel <https://pre-release.mattermost.com/core/channels/developers-meeting>`_ (open to the public).
+Please see instructions on `how to queue an item <https://pre-release.mattermost.com/core/pl/q4wcrcnxhtf1fr9grneb6fbrxy>`_.
 2. (Team and Public): At the time of the meeting:

-      - Join the **Hangouts** link posted in the meeting agenda in the `Developers channel <https://pre-release.mattermost.com/core/channels/developers>`_
+      - Join the **Hangouts** link posted in the meeting agenda in the `Developers Meeting channel <https://pre-release.mattermost.com/core/channels/developers-meeting>`_

-To review past agendas for the Developer meeting in the `Developers channel <https://pre-release.mattermost.com/core/channels/developers>`_ click on the ``#devmeeting`` hashtag in any of the meeting notes, or search for it directly.

 Mattermost Staff Meetings